rvanguilder/covid-19-analysis/README.md

 # TODO
  - Add percentage and absolute change values for each day
- - This was written against the mawk verions of awk.
-Need to test against gawk.
  - Make commands more readable.
 Consider an awk file and more bash scripts.
  - Parameterize commands to allow desired output columns
  - Add percentage for percent change to total number
  - Allow sort absolute and percent changed
  - what is the version of linux, awk, etc. for Chromebook, container, WSL, etc.
+ - Script out other scripts that are in the summary_view file